• Skip to primary navigation

 How do you grate zucchini for bread?

 You can use a box grater to grate the zucchini bread.
 You can use both large holes and small holes for grating.
-We like to use large holes since the zucchini shrinks a lot while baking.
+We like using large holes since the zucchini often shrinks while baking.
 Grate the zucchini with the skin on!

 Why is my zucchini bread so wet in the middle?

-If your zucchini bread is wet in the middle the recipe you used is probably wrong.
-There's either too much liquid, too much batter in the loaf pan, you haven't cooked it long enough, or you haven't let it cool down completely.
+If your zucchini bread is wet in the middle, your recipe is probably wrong.
+There’s either too much liquid or batter in the loaf pan, you haven’t cooked it long enough, or you haven’t let it cool down completely.

 Can I make zucchini bread oil-free?